Skip to content

 Basic Authentication

-SlashDB supports Basic Authentication simply add the header with encoded user name and password.
+SlashDB supports HTTP Basic Authentication.
+Simply send an Authorization header in the request with an encoded user name and password.

 curl -i 'http://localhost/db.json' \